Skip to content

 Automate worker scaling

-• Poll /api/health and /api/workers on a schedule to collect utilisation, queue depth, and last-seen timestamps.
-Persist the readings so you can compare moving averages instead of reacting to single spikes.
+• Poll server health and worker status on a schedule (via the UI, CLI, or API) and persist readings so you can compare moving averages instead of reacting to single spikes.

 • Feed those metrics into your autoscaling tool (Kubernetes HPA, AWS ASG, Nomad autoscaler, etc.).
 A typical policy adds a worker when queue depth stays above your threshold for several minutes.